MelloMantra/Celeste-TASes/Personal Any% TAS/README.md

 This is a personal Celeste Any% TAS project.
 A YouTube playlist of up-to-date TASes is linked [here.](https://www.youtube.com/playlist?list=PLGY5ZVounJwtsjm-I0G1hSpvBwnZedD1T)

-Why are you here.
-Oh yeah also the most recent input files are above (still WIP)
+The most recent input files are above.